joeromero/docs/maps_api.md

 # Maps API

-The CartoDB Maps API allows you to generate maps based on data hosted in your CartoDB account, and style them using CartoCSS.
-The API generates a ZXY web mercator based URL to fetch tiles using a client like Leaflet, Google Maps, OpenLayers and so on.
+The CartoDB Maps API allows you to generate maps based on data hosted in your CartoDB account and style them using CartoCSS.
+The API generates a XYZ based URL to fetch Web Mercator projected tiles using web clients like Leaflet, Google Maps, OpenLayers.

 You can create two types of maps with the Maps API:

 - Anonymous maps: Maps that can be created using your CartoDB public data.
-All clients can change the SQL and CartoCSS parameters that generate the map.
-These kind of maps can be created from the javascript application, so no previous calls are needed.
+Any client can change the read-only SQL and CartoCSS parameters that generate the map tiles.
+These maps can be created from a JavaScript application and no setup calls are needed.
 See [this cartodb.js example.](http://developers.cartodb.com/documentation/cartodb-js.html#sec-7)

-- Named maps: Maps that access to your private data, and which only the owner can modify through the SQL and CartoCSS parameters.
+- Named maps: Maps that access to your private data.
+These maps require an owner to setup and modify any SQL and CartoCSS parameters and are not modifiable without new setup calls.

 ## Quickstart

 ### Anonymous maps

-Here is an example of how to create an anomymous map from javascript
+Here is an example of how to create an anomymous map from JavaScript

 ```javascript
 var mapconfig = {